- Love and Liberty

 There are other passages in the Bible relevant to this topic.
 The provision of wine is considered a blessing from the Lord in the following verses: Genesis 27:28, Deuteronomy 7:13 and 11:14, Joel 2:19, 24 and 3:18, Amos 9:13-14, Isaiah 55:1, Jeremiah 31:12, and Zechariah 9:17.
 The lack of wine is viewed as a judgment from God in the following passages: Jeremiah 48:33, Lamentations 2:12, Hosea 2:9, Joel 1:10, and Haggai 2:16.

 The Apostle Paul warned against making up rules, including what you can and cannot eat or drink, and imposing them on others in the name of the Lord.
 Self-imposed religion is of no value to God.
 “Wherefore if ye be dead with Christ from the rudiments of the world, why, as though living in the world, are ye subject to ordinances, (Touch not; taste not; handle not; Which all are to perish with the using;) after the commandments and doctrines of men (emphasis mine)?
-Which things have indeed a shew of wisdom in will worship, and humility, and neglecting of the body; not in any honour to the satisfying of the flesh.”
-(Colossians 2:21-23)
+Which things have indeed a shew of wisdom in will worship, and humility, and neglecting of the body; not in any honour to the satisfying of the flesh” (Colossians 2:21-23).

 In all things, we should seek to be biblical.
 Traditions and Christian subcultures can affect our thinking more than we realize.
 Christians tend to compile rules that go beyond what is written in the Word.
 When others go beyond these man-made boundaries, they are sometimes looked at as “the weaker brother.”
-In reality, the weaker brother in scripture is the one who places unnecessary chains on others thinking they are unholy if they do not abide by the weaker brother's rules.
+In reality, the weaker brother in scripture is the one who places unnecessary chains on others thinking they are unholy if they do not abide by their rules.
 There may be very good reasons for some people to avoid alcoholic beverages, even in moderation, but we must not demand of others what God has not demanded from them.